jfarleyx/chrome-native-messaging-golang/README.md

 You should see a simple UI containing a button that says "*Connect to Native host*".
 Click that button to establish a connection to the native messaging host.

-Once connected to the native messaging host, a text box and Send button should appear in the UI.
+Once connected to the native messaging host, a text box and "Send" button should appear in the UI.
 You can enter "*ping*" into the text box and hit send.
-You should see the following...
+This will send a JSON payload containing "*ping*" to the native messaging host.
+In turn, the host will respond with a JSON payload containing "*pong*".

 ## License